ciao-project/ciao/ciao-scheduler/README.md

 We also assume that while a cloud administrator surely has cost constraints, they are unlikely to always run a general compute cloud at the extreme edge of capacity.
-If they are providing a service for users, their users will expect a reasonable responce time for new work orders and that in turn implies there is indeed capacity for new work.
+If they are providing a service for users, their users will expect a reasonable response time for new work orders and that in turn implies there is indeed capacity for new work.

 Finding the best fit is more important if resources are highly constrained